 Go to Edit › Define Pattern.
-Then, open the Define Pattern dialog box and go to Name Selection › OK.
+Then, open the Define Pattern dialogue box and go to Name Selection › OK.

 4. Pattern it:

 Open a new image.
-Go to Edit › Select Fill to open the Fill dialog box.
-Then go to Select Custom Pattern and choose how the pattern will display.
+Go to Edit › Select Fill to open the Fill dialogue box.
+Then go to Select Customised Pattern and choose how the pattern will display.

 5. Finish it:

-From the available options, select a custom pattern.
-Click Apply, and then choose a blending mode for how your pattern intersects with the rest of the image.
+From the available options, select a customised pattern.
+Click Apply and then choose a blending mode for how your pattern intersects with the rest of the image.
 Click OK.